jbmsacps-stack/Karthificial-Website/Readme.md

 Students can:

 - Select an MCQ set
-- Answer questions
+- Answer questions inside an improved quiz UI with a progress bar and fade transitions between questions
 - Track total time
 - Track per-question time
 - Submit the attempt
-- View result popup
+- View a finish modal with a score ring and per-question review
 - Receive score, rank, accuracy, and feedback

 ---